SeedSigner/seedsigner-settings-generator/docs/settingsqr_specification.md

 SettingsQRs are a way to encode the settings options for the SeedSigner into a QR code.
 This allows users to easily load the settings into their SeedSigner without having to manually enter them one-by-one.

+Because SettingsQRs only store settings options, they are safe to share publicly.
+They do not contain any sensitive information like seeds or xpubs.

 Some basic use cases:
 * An instructor has a class of bitcoin beginners and has them start by scanning a SettingsQR that disables all advanced settings.
-The next class is an advanced group that uses the same devices, so they begin by scanning a different SettingsQR that's customized for the day's advanced topic.
+The next class is an advanced group that uses the same devices, so they begin by scanning a different SettingsQR that's customized for their session's more advanced topic.
-* Customer support for a company offering collaborative custody begins each session by having the customer load the company's preferred multisig-only settings.
+* Customer support for a company offering collaborative custody begins each support call by having the customer load the company's preferred multisig-only settings.

 ## Data Format